Education in Emergencies & Children on the Move

 GET THE FACTS

-More children and young people are displaced today than ever before
+More children and young people are displaced3 today than ever before

-- Only 1 in 10 refugees are hosted by high-income countries.
-High-income countries, except Germany and Turkey, are hosting disproportionately low numbers of refugees.8
+- Most refugees are hosted by low- or middle income countries.
+High-income countries, except Germany and Turkey, are hosting disproportionately low numbers of refugees.6

-- There are important information gaps about the sex, age, disability status, education, and other characteristics of IDPs worldwide.11
+- There are important information gaps about the sex, age, disability status, education, and other characteristics of IDPs worldwide.7

 Compared to non-refugees, refugee children have significantly less access to education